sctlib/sct/content/notes/matrix.md

   civil servents, *tchap*, a fork of element.

 ### German Government
-Currently in test at the ministry of defense
+Currently in test at the ministry of defense"

 - https://matrix.org/blog/2019/12/24/the-2019-matrix-holiday-update
 - https://www.heise.de/newsticker/meldung/Open-Source-Bundeswehr-baut-eigene-verschluesselte-Messenger-App-4623404.html

 ## What can matrix be used for

-> Person to person chat, group chat, video calls, share files and
+Encrypted chats, one-to-one chats, group chats, video calls, share files and medias, and more.
-> medias

 ### user to user(s) communication

-A chat between you and an other person.
+A chat between two users.

-> Ex: same usage as facebook, signal, telegram, whatsapp, instagram, where
+> Ex: same usage as facebook, signal, telegram, whatsapp, instagram.

 - a user can send a message to an other user
 - a user can send a message to a group of users
 - a user can send a message to themself

+In the client element, messages between two users are encrypted by default.

 ### public and private rooms (groups)
-A **room**, is a group of multiple users:
+A **room**, is a group of one or multiple users.

-- a user can post into a public room, and join as many as they would like.
+Users can join as many rooms as they want, public, private, or secret rooms.

-- a user can post into a private room, encrypted or not
+User messages in rooms can be encrypted on room, depending on the settings of the rooms, set by the room administrators.

 You can see a list of public rooms here https://view.matrix.org